 If you'd like to experience below the water's surface you should consider a visit to.
 A few years ago the old pier was destroyed in a storm and a new pier was built in its place.
 Back at the ruins of the old pier, however, soft corals have begun to accumulate and snorkelers especially love visiting for a night dive.
 This snorkeling site is located within the heart of Frederiksted.

 La Grange is another option.
 Although it appears to be your typical run-of-the-mill reef, this shallow spot is actually home to a few sea creatures that are not so easily spotted on a regular basis including sea horses and octopus.

-A third site to consider is Butler Bay.
+A third place to consider is Butler Bay.
 Hidden among the rocky coastline here is a collection of tide pools that were carved out of the rocks in the late 1600s.
 These days, you'll often see snorkelers exploring this area that might otherwise have not been so good for snorkeling because of the rugged conditions.

-is a fifth location to consider.
+is a fifth site to consider.
 After a hour long hike from the Carambola Beach Resort, snorkelers will be rewarded with a bay featuring some of the lesser-seen sea life of the area that includes spiny Caribbean lobsters and southern stingrays.

 |La Grange||0.5 mi.
 North of Central Frederiksted|